-Our office has-reopened five days a week and we are taking extensive measure to protect the safety of our patients and staff.
+Our office is open five days a week and we are taking extensive measures to protect the safety of our patients and staff.
+We are currently available to provide all procedures in the clinic.
 See the information below about what has changed and how we are operating to ensure your safety.
 Click Here to learn about what are have changed and what we are doing.
 Click Here to learn about what to expect when you come for your appointment.
-Our current hours are: Mondays 7:30am-3:30pm Tuesdays: 7:30am-6:00pm Wednesdays: 7:30am-3:30pm Thursdays: 7:30am-3:30pm Fridays: … [Read more...] about We Are Re-Open!
+Our current hours are: Mondays 7:30am-3:30pm Tuesdays: 7:30am-6:00pm Wednesdays: … [Read more...] about We Are Open!

 As many of you have heard either from the news or our emails that have been sent out, the Alberta Dental Association and College has mandated that all dental clinics in Alberta suspend non-emergency dental treatment and services.
 This is a result of the ongoing COVID-19 pandemic.
 We are still available to see patients on an emergency basis.
 Dr. Carey: 587-917-2532 Dr. Harbison: 403-807-8508 Patients will be screened by phone prior to being seen in the clinic to determine the need for treatment.
 We … [Read more...] about Open for Emergencies